DuendeInexistente/HorsePnPThing/scratchpad.md

 #### Magic {#magic}
-Due to it's lenght and in-depth status compared to other fields, Magic has it's own section.
+Due to it's length and in-depth status compared to other fields, Magic has it's own section.